Coaching Supervision with Julie

 In an environment of complexity and uncertainty, Coaching Supervision helps you to step back and take a broader view of your coaching practice.
 This deeper level of reflection allows you to uncover the blind spots - to see what you cannot already see in your coaching work.
-Supervision is a place to get support, but it's also a place to get the sort of challenging and authentic feedback that helps you develop your practice.
+Supervision is a place to get support, but it's also a place to get the sort of challenging and authentic feedback that helps you develop and grow your practice... which is in service of your clients, and the coaching profession.

 Supervision provides a safe place for you to to be supported in your professional and personal needs.
 It’s worth noting that the importance of supervision for ethical and effective practice has long been recognised in many other professions, such as psychology, social work and mental health services (Hanaway, 2021).